Utah's governor, in impassioned remarks, urges Americans to find 'off-ramp' from political violence

+WASHINGTON (AP) — In a week when Americans witnessed a public political assassination, oceans of angry words and a collective sense of horror and exhaustion, one man stepped up to a microphone and said something that stood out: It doesn’t have to be like this.

+That man, Utah Gov. Spencer Cox, appeared weary, emotional, at times angry and on the verge of tears Friday.
+While he had the country's attention, he used the moment to ask his fellow Americans to turn down the temperature.

-WASHINGTON (AP) — Utah Gov. Spencer Cox, long an advocate for civility, made an impassioned plea on Friday for Americans and young people in particular to use the horror of conservative activist Charlie Kirk's public assassination as an inflection point to turn the country away from political violence and division.
+Cox, long an advocate for civility, said he didn't “want to get too preachy.”
+But he described the moment as one where the country's very ideals were on the line.
+He made an impassioned plea for Americans and young people in particular to use the horror of conservative activist Charlie Kirk’s assassination as an inflection point to turn the country away from political violence and division.

 “This is our moment: Do we escalate or do we find an off-ramp?”
 Cox told a news conference in Utah as he announced authorities had a suspect in Kirk's killing in custody.
 “It's a choice.”